 To determine whether stem cell transplantation can improve survival and prevent symptoms and complications associated with sickle cell disease.
 To examine the risks of stem cell transplantation against the potential long-term gain for people with sickle cell disease.

-We searched the Cochrane Cystic Fibrosis and Genetic Disorders Group Group's Haemoglobinopathies Trials Register complied from electronic searches of the Cochrane Central Register of Controlled Trials (CENTRAL) (updated each new issue of The Cochrane Library) and quarterly searches of MEDLINE.
+We searched the Cochrane Cystic Fibrosis and Genetic Disorders Group Group's Haemoglobinopathies Trials Register complied from electronic searches of the Cochrane Central Register of Controlled Trials (CENTRAL) (updated each new issue of the Cochrane Library) and quarterly searches of MEDLINE.
 We also searched trial registries for ongoing trials up to April 2020.